titanml/helm-charts/README.md

 ## Installing Takeoff

-1. Takeoff needs a minimum set of values to be specified in order to launch.
-These are covered in our reference [values.yaml](https://raw.githubusercontent.com/titanml/helm-charts/main/charts/takeoff/values.yaml).
-We'll be using it as an example for this setup, but you can configure your values in a way that suits you.
-Also of use may be some overrides typically used for running takeoff on [gke](https://raw.githubusercontent.com/titanml/helm-charts/main/charts/takeoff/overwrites/values-gke.yaml) and [eks](https://raw.githubusercontent.com/titanml/helm-charts/main/charts/takeoff/overwrites/values-eks.yaml)
+1. Prepare any value overrides.
+Aside from the standard [values.yaml](https://raw.githubusercontent.com/titanml/helm-charts/main/charts/takeoff/values.yaml), you may want to launch takeoff with some of the deployment contxt specific overrides typically used for running takeoff on [gke](https://raw.githubusercontent.com/titanml/helm-charts/main/charts/takeoff/overwrites/values-gke.yaml) and [eks](https://raw.githubusercontent.com/titanml/helm-charts/main/charts/takeoff/overwrites/values-eks.yaml)

-	If you're intending to use private huggingface models or access api models you'll need to add the relevant secret at `secrets.TAKEOFF_ACCESS_TOKEN` (this isn't covered in our required values file - you can use `--set` or add it to your values file).

-	You can fetch an example of values used to deploy applications (`application_values.yaml`) [from the same location.](./application_values.yaml)

 2. Prepare the namespace you want to use.
 As an example here we'll use takeoff-test-1.
 a.
 If you don't already have a namespace to use, you'll want to do something like `kubectl create namespace takeoff-test-1`